cybertruckdev/cybertruckdev.github.io/_posts/2023-02-01-Easy-instructions-to-install-jekyll.md

     - Where SITENAME is the name of your repository that you modified in Step 3.
 6. Navigate to the Repository Settings in GitHub
     - Navigate to the Actions/General Settings
         - Under Workflow Permissions be sure to choose "Read and write permissions" for the Actions workflow to be able to push changes to the repository.
+(If you are unable to set this, try changing it at the Organization level first, then this individual repo)

 7. Change the _config.yml file
     - This file has a number of variables for options for your site, such as Title, Description, Author, etc. You will want to customize these to start to brand and name your site.
     - If you're using Google Analytics you can configure the MEASUREMENT ID here as well.